This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FRAMFreshBreeze #CollectiveBias

 Taking your dog with you on a road trip can be a lot of fun, but it’s important not only to ensure that you have everything you need to make your pooch happy and relaxed during the trip but also that you prepare your car before you head out on your family adventure.
 Here are some things you can do to get your car ready for traveling with your pooch and preventing damage in your car, and minimizing pet odor in your cabin too:

 1. Protect your car.
-If you have an SUV the best option is to put your dog in a crate where he can be safe.
+If you have an SUV like an Audi Q7, the best option is to put your dog in a crate where he can be safe.
 Make sure that the crate has a soft surface so your pet is comfortable.
 If you have a sedan, like we do, your dog needs to be in the back seat away from the driver to prevent any accidents.
 You should make sure to cover your seats to minimize any damage.
 You don’t have to buy a fancy or expensive seat cover, you can simply use an old towel or old bedsheets to cover the seat and protect it from scratches, bites and maybe even an unintended accident.

 2. Lock your power windows.
 It’s important to keep your windows closed during your trip so that your dog doesn’t decide to jump out and gets hurt!
 Lock your power windows to prevent your dog from accidentally lowering the windows.